midasism/learngit/readme.txt

 Git is free software.
 Git has mutable index called stage. hello git
-Creating a new branch is quick.
+Creating a new branch is .